nss-group-projects/Holiday-Road/README.md

 Only when you feel you understand all of the code, you may then complete testing of the feature and provide approval for merging.

+### Settings

+After each teammate clone the repository, each must perform the following steps.

+1. In the `scripts` directory, you will see a file named `.Settings.js` (note the dot at the beginning).
+1. Copy that file with `cp .Settings.js Settings.js`.
+1. Register an API key for the APIs below that need it.
+1. Copy your key into the appropriate place in the `Settings.js` file.
+1. The team will need to figure out how to import that object into the data provider modules and use it for the `fetch()` calls that need to be performed.

 ## Feature List

 ### Building the Itinerary